a-One-Fan/tortoise-tts-fast-oneapi/README.md

 Python 3.10 is recommended.
 3.11 will definitely not work.
 3.9 might, but I'm only going to test 3.10.

-Please use a venv or preferably a conda environment (mandatory for compiling the modules yourself).
-Currently, it seems entirely possible that an update to Intel Extension for Pytorch or their wheels greatly improves memory use, fixes odd results from the TTS, or more.
+Please use conda (mandatory for compiling the modules yourself) or a venv.
+Currently, it seems entirely possible that an update to Intel Extension for Pytorch or their wheels greatly improves memory use, fixes odd results from the TTS, or more, and you might want to keep the dependencies isolated from anything else.

 TorchAudio is necessary for this project.
 Currently, Intel do not distribute TorachAudio wheels.
 See this issue: https://github.com/intel/intel-extension-for-pytorch/issues/301